prabesharyal/pytiktok/README.md

 # pytiktok
 A repository of self made tiktok tools written in Python Selenium.

+# This repository is depriciated, Needs a workaround.
+I'm abit learning new languages, so, I guess, this won't be that soon.
+You can commit if you want.

 # Tiktok-VideoData-Scraper:
 >- Scrapes through a single video link and gets almost all top level comments (not replies).
 >- Gets basic video Info including caption, music used, music link, Likes, Shares and Comments count.